Digitizing Entire Collections at the Archives of American Art

 - The processing archivist should look at the collection materials for potential copyright and trademark issues, as well as inappropriate or sensitive material.
 It is not the archivist’s job to determine who owns copyright, but simply to be aware of the issue and discuss it with the Chief of Collections Processing and Information Resources Manager if anything might be highly questionable–such as photographs stamped with the photographers name and a statement indicating the photograph can not be reproduced.

 For most collections, the donor is also the creator and has signed over their literary rights to AAA for scholarship.
 However, it is the rare collection where the donor/creator is the sole copyright owner.
 Generally, AAA takes an overall high risk for copyright issues in its approach to support access and scholarly studies.
 Thus, we routinely digitize materials for which we do not own copyright and have not sought permission.
-Exceptions generally include photographs of works of art that are not annotated, the entirety of published materials, and photographs clearly stamped with restrictions on reproduction by the photographer.
+Exceptions generally include the entirety of published materials, and photographs clearly stamped with restrictions on reproduction by the photographer.

 - AAA does not want to scan and make inappropriate materials available online, such as pornography and lascivious materials that are clearly not source materials for the artist or that lend nothing to the understanding of the life of the creator.
 However, this is often not always a clear judgment.
 Your archival appraisal skills should help you determine which of these types of materials support an understanding of the creator’s life or work and should be scanned, and which of those may support a lesser understanding of the creator’s life and not scanned, but merely noted in the finding aid.
 Remember, you are not disposing of the material if it is not scanned; it is fully accessible to researchers via the finding aid.
 You should consult with your supervisor or another member of the “Terra Team” when these issues arise.
 Also remember that we are not trying to censor our materials or access to our materials.
 However, we are a federal institution that is accountable to the public.